DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 == Changelist

+* Version update 6.0.0
+- Changed the phasing routine.
+The program "impute2" was replaced by "Beagle".
+Files and tools were renamed accordingly.
+- Generally renamed all tools and files from "imputeGenotype" to "phaseGenotype" (and so on) as the subroutine does not actually perform imputation but rather phasing.

 * Version update to 5.0.1
 - fixed density(NA) bug and index bug for frequencies (as.character) in clustering step